ww9980/Carnalitas/README.md

 ## Carnalitas Succession Law
 By contributing material for Carnalitas you are agreeing to distribute it under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+This essentially means that anyone can use, modify, and redistribute it, provided that the source code is available and there is a copyright notice crediting the original authors.

+Carnalitas is (c) its contributors, who are listed [here](https://github.com/cherisong/Carnalitas/wiki/Credits).